A Great Year for Many Container Ports

 A recent report by Market Research Hub predicted that the international container fleet market should grow by over 3% during the period 2017 to 2021.

 This expansion will be driven by the significant progress already made in fleet management techniques, leading to improvements in operational efficiency; including risk reduction, cost control and accurate shipping container tracking.
-Combine these with the increased manufacturing output of producers like Singapore, Hong Kong and New Zealand, and you have a potentially bright future for the shipping container industry.
+Combine these with the increased manufacturing output of producers like Singapore, Hong Kong and New Zealand, and you have not only a great year for many container ports but a potentially bright future for the shipping container industry.

 Refrigerated shipping containers or ‘reefers’ have revolutionised the global trade for perishable goods, tapping vast, new markets and delivering an unprecedented range of products to consumers.
 In the USA, it’s now common to eat cheese from France, lamb from New Zealand, apples from England and prawns from Vietnam, all thanks to the humble reefer.
 It also means that we are no longer slaves to the seasons and can eat our favourite fruits and vegetables at virtually any time of year.
 The invention of the shipping container was truly one of the greatest enablers of globalisation and it continues to make the world a smaller place.